 An employer also has a role in preventing harassment in the workplace or risk significant damages if it is found that the employer’s direct conduct or negligence played a part in continuing harassment.
 In O.P.T. v.
 Presteve Foods Ltd., 2015 HRTO 675 (CanLII), the Human Rights Tribunal of Ontario awarded $150,000.00 in damages against the employer for the sexual harassment the applicants were subjected to while on the job, for which the employer did not act to prevent.

 All harassment claims must be taken seriously and investigated.
 If an employer is aware of potential harassment but does not investigate the complaint or conducts a poor investigation, it can still be liable for damages stemming from workplace harassment.

 Pursuant to the section 32.0.7 of the OHSA, an employer’s duty is to conduct an investigation into incidents and complaints of workplace harassment that is appropriate in the circumstances.
 On its face, this provision does not only require investigations when complaints are made but also when there are incidents of harassment that the employer is aware of.
 Employers must be proactive in ensuring that the workplace is free from harassment and are required to act if there are suspicions of harassment.

 Preventing workplace harassment is the responsibility for everyone in the workplace.
 Employees must be able to protect themselves from harassment and report misconduct.
-Correspondingly, employers must consider the complaint seriously and address any inappropriate workplace behavior.
-Preventing workplace harassment leads to a better workplace environment which give rise to significant boons to both employee workplace satisfaction, and potentially productivity for the employer.
+Correspondingly, employers must consider the complaint seriously and address any inappropriate workplace behaviour.
+Preventing workplace harassment leads to a better workplace environment which gives rise to significant boons to both employee workplace satisfaction, and potentially, productivity for the employer.